Rising rap star caught with drugs at Perth city centre flat gets jail warning

 Music ‘took me off crime’

-Badze, better known by stage name Oakzy B, appeared in season three of the hit BBC Three show Rap Game UK.
+Badze, also known as Bardza, appeared in season three of the hit BBC Three show Rap Game UK.

 He was one of six MCs vying for a £20,000 prize to further their music careers.